Vendor Performance Tracking System

 The Vendor Performance Tracking System (VPTS) provides the state procurement community with a comprehensive tool for evaluating vendor performance to reduce risk in the contract award process.
 The VPTS tracks exceptional, satisfactory and unsatisfactory vendor performance.

 Reporting of vendor performance is mandated by the Texas Government Code (TGC), §2262.055, and 34 Texas Administrative Code (TAC), §20.108.
-The requirement applies to purchases over $25,000 from contracts administered by the CPA or any other purchase over $25,000 made through delegated authority granted by CPA, purchases made pursuant to Government Code Chapter 10, Subtitle D, or purchases exempt from CPA procurement rules and procedures.
+The requirement applies to purchases of $25,000 or more from contracts administered by the CPA or any other purchase of $25,000 or more made through delegated authority granted by CPA, purchases made pursuant to Government Code Chapter 10, Subtitle D, or purchases exempt from CPA procurement rules and procedures.
 Agencies are additionally encouraged to report vendor performance on purchases under $25,000.

 - Inter-Agency Contracts